incogkenny/scheduler-simulator/README.md

 ## Introduction

 Scheduler Simulator is a C-based simulation tool designed to emulate and visualise CPU scheduling algorithms.
 The project is aimed at helping developers, students, and instructors better understand how various scheduling algorithms work by simulating the execution of processes over time.
+The simulators gradually increases in complexity as the number attached to them increases.

-CPU scheduling is a key component of operating systems, determining how processes are assigned CPU time to optimize performance.
+CPU scheduling is a key component of operating systems, determining how processes are assigned CPU time to optimise performance.
 This tool provides an interactive way to experiment with different scheduling methods and observe their outcomes.

 ## Features
 - Simulate various CPU scheduling algorithms.
-- Visualize process execution order.
+- Visualise process execution order.
-- Customize process parameters like arrival time and burst time.
+- Customise process parameters like arrival time and burst time.
 - Compare different scheduling strategies in real-time.

 ## Installation